jbueza/Mojo/README.md

 * Controllers are mapped to DOM elements to give components functionality
 * Controllers are used as a way of creating implementation silos (Login Controller, Registration Controller, Chat Controller, Profile Controller, etc)

-## Why use Blast Mojo?
+## Why use Mojo?

-* Blast Mojo offers a foundation that other libraries and developers can take advantage of.
+* Mojo offers a foundation that other libraries and developers can take advantage of.
 It was built to provide a consistent architectural structure for development of small to massive projects allowing for code reuse and flexibility

 * Enforces organization and clean separation of code to ease readability and maintainability